sevenval/flat-docs/reference/actions/serve.md

 `dir` and `fallback-doc` are mandatory:

 * `dir="…"` defines the directory from which the local files are read.
 That directory must exist within the project path.
-The `dir` directory is resolved relatively to the calling flow file.
+The `dir` directory is resolved relative to the calling flow file.
 * `fallback-doc`: Defines a fallback document.
 This document will be used if the requested file cannot be found.
-The `fallback-doc` file is resolved relatively to the calling flow file.
+The `fallback-doc` file is resolved relative to the calling flow file.
-* `terminate="true|false"`: if `true` (default) the file loaded by `serve` is sent to the client and flow processing stopps.
+* `terminate="true|false"`: if `true` (default) the file loaded by `serve` is sent to the client and flow processing stops.
 Otherwise, the flow continues.

 * The action has no input (`in`).
 * If further processing of the loaded file is required, the output of `serve` can be redirected via the `out` attribute.